 Peer Exchange Series

 The Peer Exchange series’ guiding principle is that we have much to learn from one another.
 These informal gatherings emphasize direct feedback and discussion of in-progress works among artists, curators, writers, and administrators.
-Each month, a different person takes the lead in facilitation, making this an ever-evolving platform for exchange, learning, and collaboration.
+At each gathering, a different person takes the lead in facilitation, making this an ever-evolving platform for exchange, learning, and collaboration.
 The key exchange formats are the Essay Club (a short-form book club) and Curatorial Writing Group (an exploration of exhibition writing), with others in development.

 Registration fees for select educational offerings help cover direct program expenses, including speaker honoraria, materials, and other production costs.
 Individuals who are Artist Members and current BOLT, HATCH, and LAUNCH residents receive free or discounted registration.